-Tongue-tie (ankyloglossia) is a condition that restricts the tongue's range of motion.
+Tongue-tie (ankyloglossia) is a condition present at birth that restricts the tongue's range of motion.

 With tongue-tie, an unusually short, thick or tight band of tissue (lingual frenulum) tethers the bottom of the tongue's tip to the floor of the mouth.
 A person who has tongue-tie might have difficulty sticking out his or her tongue.
 Tongue-tie can also affect the way a child eats, speaks and swallows, as well as interfere with breast-feeding.

 Sometimes tongue-tie may not cause problems.
 Some cases may require a simple surgical procedure for correction.